 2/ Promote learner collaboration

-Example: integrate interactive elements into the educational process, such as live surveys, quizzes, games, videos, brainstorming, etc.
+Example: integrate interactive elements into the teaching process, such as live polls, quizzes, games, videos, brainstorming sessions, etc.

 [ Read also ]